tongzhangice/FELIX-S/README.md

 A full Stokes and higher-order ice sheet model

 # A brief tutorial
-The source files are placed in the folder "FELIXS".
-The "$dir" below refers to the directory of your "FELIXS" folder.
+The source files are placed in the folder "src".

 ## Meshing
 ### Install Ann